 Administration Director since 2014

 A violin teacher for over ten years, Karen is passionate about both children and music.
-She holds degrees in both music and children’s literature, and recently completed a Certificate in Non-profit Management and Development at Portland State University.
+She holds degrees in both music and children’s literature, and completed a Certificate in Non-profit Management and Development at Portland State University.
 Karen worked previously with Laurita Jauregui as a volunteer teacher for the Portland Suzuki Project at Beach School.

 Executive Director since 2021